MF366-Coding/WriterClassic-OfficialPlugins/README.md

 # WriterClassic-OfficialPlugins
-Official plugins for WriterClassic v8.0.0+
+Official plugins for WriterClassic v8.3.0 Second changes+

 Don't know how to install plugins?
 CAREFUL!